A Summary of Common Tomato Production Challenges & Issues

 We have found that there are not as many high-quality commercial tomato varieties with grey leaf spot resistance as there are with other resistances.

-- Early blight (Alternaria tomatophila and A. solani) • AB
+- Early blight (Alternaria tomatophila and A. solani) • EB

-Also known as Alternaria leaf blight, early blight is caused by two closely related fungi.
-The older, more susceptible lower leaves are the common initial site of infection.
+Also known as Alternaria leaf blight, early blight is a widespread disease in which the older, more susceptible lower leaves are the common initial site of infection.
 Lesions begin as small, dark, irregularly shaped spots that progress into increasingly larger, concentric rings.
-The surrounding tissues develop a yellow halo and may resemble a bulls-eye target.
+The surrounding tissues develop a yellow halo, and may resemble a bulls-eye target.
 As the disease develops, it can cause leaf death and reduced yields.
 Although infection often begins in the lower portion of the plant, it can extend into the upper leaves, and stems and fruits can be infected at any stage.
 Stem infection can progress into Alternaria stem canker — see Stem Diseases below for more information.

 - Late blight (Phytophthora infestans) • LB

-The cause of the infamous Irish Potato Famine, late blight can affect both potatoes and tomatoes.
-The classic signs are nickel-sized, wet or greasy-looking, grayish-black or brown spots on leaves, with white, fuzzy fungal growth on the underside of leaves.
+A widespread disease, the classic signs of late blight are nickel-sized, wet or greasy-looking, grayish-black or brown spots on leaves, with white, fuzzy fungal growth on the underside of leaves.
 The fruit can also be infected, resulting in dark-colored lesions that are hard and sunken.
 Late blight has the potential to spread rapidly and can be very destructive.

 More information on late blight, including details on the different races and disease-resistance genes to better manage the disease, is provided in our tech sheet, Late Blight Awareness & Prevention.